Qiskit/rustworkx/paper.md

 # Use Cases

 _retworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to millions.
 The library is particularly suited for applications that have core routines executing graph algorithms, such as Qiskit.
 In those applications, the performance of _retworkx_ considerably reduces computation time.

-TODO: talk about multi-threading [@Stone2021].

-TODO: talk about other projects [@Ullberg2021; @Jha2021; @Bergholm2020].
+Examples of applications using _retworkx_ include the Qiskit compiler [@Qiskit2021], PennyLane [@Bergholm2020], atompack [@Ullberg2021], and qtcodes [@Jha2021].

+For common use cases, _retworkx_ can provide speedups ranging from 3x to 100x faster compared to the same code using _NetworkX_ while staying competitive with other compiled libraries like _igraph_ and _graph-tool_.
+The gains in performance are application-specific, but as a general rule, the more work that is offloaded to _retworkx_ and Rust, the larger are the gains.

-## Graph Creation and Manipulation
+## Graph Creation, Traversal, and Manipulation

 TODO: talk about [@Ji2021].

 ## Shortest Path

 TODO: talk about [@Dijkstra1959ANO] and quantum error correction.

+TODO: talk about multi-threading [@Stone2021].

 ## Subgraph Isomorphism